vincent-wat04/tp/docs/DeveloperGuide.md

 **UI**
 - `PersonCard` now renders a `nextMeeting` label inside `PersonListCard.fxml`, showing `Next meeting: <value>` so users can see at-a-glance follow-up details.

+> **Scope decision (v1.5):** We experimented with a richer `Meeting` aggregate in v1.4 but removed it after integration issues.
+Keeping `NextMeeting` as a single value object lets us ship a reliable reminder while we refine the structured design for a later release.

 Automated coverage lives in `AddCommandParserTest`, `EditCommandParserTest`, `ParserUtilTest`, and `PersonTest`, ensuring the prefix behaves correctly, invalid values are rejected, and equality semantics include the new field.

 ### Tag commands (`addtag` and `listtag`)